crossplane/crossplane/README.md

 Crossplane is a community driven project; we welcome your contribution.
-To file a bug, suggest an improvement, or request a new feature please open an [issue against Crossplane] or the relevant stack.
+To file a bug, suggest an improvement, or request a new feature please open an [issue against Crossplane] or the relevant provider.
 Refer to our [contributing guide] for more information on how you can help.

 ## License